 The authors explain that almost all yeast used in baking today was created in a lab, stating “for the first time in 6,000 years, humans are eating bread that is not made with natural yeast.”
 In other words, according to the authors, it isn't the gluten that is causing so many to develop Celiac and other related digestive diseases; it is the synthetic yeasts that we ingest that are predisposing our bodies to gluten intolerance.

-- Make a Rye Sourdough Starter: ready to use in 4-5 days.
-(NOTE: Rye sourdough starter is – by far – the easiest ‘organic’ sourdough to start.
-All you need is rye flour and water.)
+- Make a Rye Sourdough Starter: Rye sourdough starter is – by far – the easiest organic sourdough to start.
+All you need is rye flour and water.
+Ready to use in 4-5 days.

-- Buy Dried Sourdough Starter Online: There are any number of purveyors of sourdough starter online.
+- Buy Online: There are any number of purveyors of sourdough starter online.
 Breadtopia Marketplace, for example, will shipped to you dried (dormant) or in the actual living form.

 Day 1 - As instructed in The Art of Baking with Natural Yeast, I soaked my starter flakes in a tablespoon of water for a few hours.
 And nothing happened.
 I mean nothing!